ganastor/htpc-download-box/README.md

 - Calibre integration for ebooks
 - Audiobookshelf integration as audiobook media player
 - Tailscale vpn for management of services outside the private network.
-- Add Organizr to combine all GUIs on 1 site.

 ## Overview